goction/goction/README.md

 - Flexible configuration via JSON
 - Advanced logging with logrus
 - Integration with systemd for simple service management
-- Search functionality for goctions
-- Most used goctions tracking
-- Export and import goctions for easy sharing and backup
+- Import and export functionality for easy sharing and backup of goctions
-- Comprehensive statistics and execution history

 ## Prerequisites